Yu-Group/covid19-severity-prediction/readme.md

 - note: (non-cumulative) daily cases + deaths are in `data/usafacts/confirmed_cases.csv` and `data/usafacts/deaths.csv` (updated daily)
 - note: abridged csv with county-level info such as demographics, hospital information, risk factors, social distancing, and voting data is at `data/df_county_level_abridged_cached.csv`
 - for more data details, see [./data/readme.md](./data/readme.md)
-- we are constantly monitoring for new data sources, and updating sources of data as they become available [here](https://docs.google.com/document/d/1Gxfp-8NXHZN1Hre0CThx0sdO17vDOso640eK6MHlbiU/)
+- we are constantly monitoring and adding new data sources
+    - we are keeping track of relevant data news [here](https://docs.google.com/document/d/1Gxfp-8NXHZN1Hre0CThx0sdO17vDOso640eK6MHlbiU/)

 ## Prediction
 - To get deaths predictions of the naive exponential growth model, the simplest way is to call (for more details, see [./modeling/readme.md](./modeling/readme.md))